 Tactical Cleaning Company, LLC ("Tactical"): (operating since 2005) provides cleaning services to the tanker rail car industry with offices in two states and a focus on both food-grade and petroleum based products, i.e., fuel oil and asphalt.
-Tactical has recently been permitted to operate a flare at its Kansas facility and will be expanding its operations in 2016 to include the cleaning of gas and propane rail cars.
-In 2016 it also intends to commence rail car cleaning operations in Illinois.
+In 2016 Tactical expanded its operations and began rail car cleaning operations in Illinois and Maryland, as well as the cleaning of gas and propane rail cars at its Kansas facility.

-MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H_2S) in biogas, landfill gas, and petroleum processing operations.
-These system solutions are marketed under the product names $H2SPlus^{TM}$ and OdorFilterTM.
+MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H2S) in biogas, landfill gas, and petroleum processing operations.
+These system solutions are marketed under the product names H2SPlusTM and OdorFilterTM.
 The markets for these products include land fill operations, agricultural and food product processors, wastewater treatment facilities, and petroleum product refiners.
-MV also develops and designs proprietary technologies and systems used to condition biogas for use as renewable natural gas, ("RNG"), for a number of applications, such as transportation fuel and natural gas pipeline injection.
+MV also develops and designs proprietary technologies and systems used to condition biogas for use as renewable natural gas ("RNG"), for a number of applications, such as transportation fuel and natural gas pipeline injection.